Financially Dependent Students

 Residency Classification C-1

-To qualify for the C-1 classification you must satisfy the requirements in one of the categories below and be able to provide documentation to validate ALL the following statements are true:
+To qualify for the C-1 classification you must satisfy the requirements below and be able to provide documentation to validate ALL the following statements are true:

 Dependent on Parent

-• have a parent or legal guardian that provides the majority (51%) of their financial support
+- You have a parent or legal guardian that provides the majority (51%) of your financial support

-• student and parent/legal guardian have all their state specific documents from Ohio, including but not limited to: driver’s license or state ID, voter registration, and vehicle registration
+- You and your parent/legal guardian have all state specific documents from Ohio, including but not limited to: driver’s license or state ID, voter registration, and vehicle registration

 Dependent on Spouse

-• are dependent upon a spouse, that provides the majority (51%) of their financial support
+- You are dependent upon a spouse that provides the majority (51%) of your financial support

-• spouse has filed Ohio Income Tax Return for the most recent tax year
+- Your spouse has filed an Ohio Income Tax Return for the most recent tax year

-• student and spouse have all of their state specific documents from Ohio, including but not limited to: driver’s license or state ID, voter registration, and vehicle registration
+- You and your spouse have all state specific documents from Ohio, including but not limited to: driver’s license or state ID, voter registration, and vehicle registration

 Residency Classification C-1 does NOT apply to students who are dependent on a parent, legal guardian, or spouse who have not lived in Ohio for at least 12 consecutive months (see Residency Classification C-3).